 Pikes Peak – Huge year round attraction with numerous things to do.
 Pikes Peak Cog Railway is a fantastic way to enjoy the views of the surrounding mountains and Great Plains without the hassles of driving to the top on the Pikes Peak Highway.

-Incline – For those looking to do some hiking, the “Incline” as its locally known, consists of 2800 railway ties up the side of a mountain.
+The Incline – For those looking to do some hiking, the The Incline as its locally known, consists of nearly 2800 railway ties up the side of a mountain.
 It can be very challenging.
 It’s on Ruxton Street across from the Cog Railway.

-Emma Crawford Coffin Races – Last Saturday of October event starting with a parade through town followed by coffin races.
+Oct – Emma Crawford Coffin Races – Last Saturday of October event starting with a parade through town Followed by coffin races.
 Races are teams of four pall bearers and one “Emma”.
 The races have been covered by the nationally by the Travel Channel.
 It’s free to watch and $ 50 per team to enter (limited to 50 teams).

 - Cripple Creek (39mi)